-On 9 December 2014, the Management Board of PKO Bank Polski S.A. accepted for use the “Principles of Corporate Governance for Supervised Institutions” (adopted by the Polish Financial Supervision Authority on 22 July 2014) with respect to the competencies and obligations of the Management Board, i.e. managing the Bank’s affairs and its representation, in compliance with the generally binding laws and the Bank’s Articles of Association.
-Nevertheless, the Bank decided that Chapter 9 of the Principles, concerning the managing of assets at the Customer’s risk, will not be applied due to the fact that the Bank does not conduct such activities.
+The Bank accepted for use the Principles of Corporate Governance for Supervised Institutions (adopted by the Polish Financial Supervision Authority on 22 July 2014) with respect to the competences and obligations of the Management Board, i.e. managing the Bank’s affairs and its representation, in compliance with the provisions of the law and the Bank’s Articles of Association.
+Nevertheless, the Bank decided that Chapter 9 of the Principles, concerning the management of assets at Customer’s risk, would not be applied due to the fact that the Bank does not conduct such activities.

-In the opinion of the above mentioned shareholder, the policy for remunerating employees who perform key functions but who are not members of the supervisory and management authorities, should be assessed by the employer or the principal, i.e. the Bank represented by the Management Board, the activities of which are supervised by the Supervisory Board.
+Waiving the application of the principle set out in § 28 clause 4 was justified, in accordance with the motion of the State Treasury, by the excessive scope of the remuneration policy in question, subject to the assessment of the decision-making authority.
+In the opinion of the above-mentioned shareholder, the policy for remunerating employees who perform key functions but who are not members of the supervisory and management authorities, should be assessed by the employer or the principal, i.e. the Bank represented by the Management Board, the activities of which are supervised by the Supervisory Board.